Alameda Flea Market - Alameda, CALIFORNIA + Bonus: Top 10 San Francisco Bay Area Flea Markets

-But that shouldn’t scare off the casual shopper; there are still plenty of bargains to be made among its 800 booths of vintage stereos, clothing, furniture, jewelry, art, pottery, vintage and antique home decorations, books & collectibles, 60s-mod dining room furniture, classic Barbie dolls, and of course, much more.
+But that shouldn’t scare off the casual shopper; there are still plenty of bargains to be made.
+The Alameda Point Antiques Faire is arguably the largest antique fair in Northern California.
+Visitors can browse 800 booths of vintage stereos, clothing, furniture, jewelry, art, pottery, vintage and antique home decorations, books & collectibles, 60s-mod dining room furniture, classic Barbie dolls, and of course, much more.

 “You can find something for one dollar or one thousand dollars,” says Michaan, who also runs a nearby estate sale and auction in conjunction with the monthly show.
-The Alameda Point Antiques and Collectibles Faire is situated on a postcard-perfect stretch of the San Francisco Bay, on a former naval base’s landing strip.
+The location in itself is also worth a visit: The Alameda Point Antiques and Collectibles Faire is situated on a former naval base’s landing strip, on a picture-perfect stretch of the San Francisco Bay.

-The faire and estate sales take place the first Sunday of every month, rain or shine, even on holidays such as Easter, and the auction previews happen the following Tuesday and Wednesday.
+The fair and estate sales take place the first Sunday of every month, rain or shine, and even on holidays such as Easter.
+The auction previews happen the following Tuesday and Wednesday.